-The wet bar is equipped with a sink, cutting board, cup holders, an optional ice maker, a 12-volt outlet and a storage area.
-A fiberglass lid equipped with a gas lift to hold it in the open position protects the wet bar top when it is not in use.
+The wet bar is equipped with a sink, cutting board and sink basin divider, cup holders, an optional ice maker or refrigerator and a storage area.
+The counter top and sink cover is made of Karadon.
+A grab rail on the wet bar provides a hand hold when moving about the cockpit.